 Primates and Mountain Gorilla Tracking

-Mountain gorilla permits in Uganda are sold at only $600 and mountain gorillas in Uganda can either be viewed from either Bwindi impenetrable forest which has 12 mountain gorilla families or Mgahinga gorilla national park also located in south western Uganda with one mountain gorilla family.
-For remarkable primates and mountain gorilla tracking, tourists are advised to visit the respective destinations during the dry season to avoid being inconvenienced by rain.
+Mountain gorilla permits in Uganda are sold at only $700 and mountain gorillas in Uganda can either be viewed from either Bwindi impenetrable forest which has 12 mountain gorilla families or Mgahinga gorilla national park also located in southwestern Uganda with one mountain gorilla family.
+For remarkable primates and mountain gorilla tracking, tourists are advised to visit their respective destinations during the dry season to avoid being inconvenienced by rain.

 Uganda also offers remarkable wildlife viewing and safaris especially in the leading national parks that have a number of wildlife species that mainly include elephants (the largest land mammals), cape buffaloes, hippos, crocodiles, Rothschild giraffes, rhinos, impalas, zebra, giant forest hogs and a number of bird species some of which are endemic to the Albertine region.

-Uganda is one of the countries in the world with great cultural diversity with over 56 tribes each with a unique customs and cuisines.
-A visit to any of the Ugandan communities introduces tourists to enjoyable authentic experiences especially of the major foods and cultural practices.
-One of the communities in Uganda that offer exclusive experiences is the Bagishu community that live around the slopes of mount Elgon.
-The Bagishu usually carryout annual male circumcision aimed at transforming boys to real manhood.
+Uganda is one of the countries in the world with great cultural diversity with over 56 tribes each with unique customs and cuisines.
+A visit to any of the Ugandan communities introduces tourists to enjoy authentic experiences especially of the major foods and cultural practices.
+One of the communities in Uganda that offer exclusive experiences is the Bagishu community that lives around the slopes of Mount Elgon.
+The Bagishu usually carry out annual male circumcision aimed at transforming boys into real manhood.
 Those to be circumcised are smeared with flour and then assembled and circumcised in the presence of crowds of people.
 In order to show their courage and braveness, they are not supposed to show any signs of fear.
-Watching the Imbalu circumcision offers a great insight of true African tradition.
+Watching the Imbalu circumcision offers a great insight into true African tradition.

 Adventure and Thrilling Activities

-Uganda just has a remedy for all the desires of holidaymakers and those interested in adventure can go for hiking the various mountains in uganda for example the snow capped mount Rwenzori, Sabyinyo volcanic mountain or go for river Nile expeditions carrying out whit water rafting.
+Uganda just has a remedy for all the desires of holidaymakers and those interested in adventure can go hiking the various mountains in Uganda for example the snow-capped mount Rwenzori, Sabyinyo volcanic mountain or go for river Nile expeditions carrying out whit water rafting.

-Those above mentioned tourist activities are among the few things one can enjoy on a Uganda safari but there is so much more to enjoy.
+Those above-mentioned tourist activities are among the few things one can enjoy on an Uganda safari but there is so much more to enjoy.
 Just plan and come to the pearl and have personal experiences.